2NTelekomunikace/node-red-flow-examples/node-red-flow-documentation.md

 * Describe the expected inputs that trigger the flow (e.g., `Inject a timestamp`, `Send a message to the "start" topic with a payload of "true"`, `HTTP POST request to /my-endpoint`).

-* Describe the expected outputs or behavior (e.g., `The flow will send a notification to Telegram`, `It will update a dashboard chart`, `It will log data to a database`).
+* Describe the expected outputs or behavior (e.g., `The flow will send a notification via email`, `It will update a dashboard chart`, `It will log data to a database`).

 * Provide examples of input messages if relevant.